FAQs

 *Elected California officials, and employees of the California State Transportation Agency or any of its agencies or departments, are not eligible to earn up to $400 in gift cards for participating in the Pilot.

-How do I report my miles during the 2024 Pilot?
+How do I report my miles in the 2024 Pilot?

 Select one of the following options when you enroll in the Pilot: